Anatomiclab/GastroFLOW/README.md

 This repository provides training and testing scripts for the article "Prioritization on whole slide images of clinical gastric carcinoma biopsies through a weakly supervised and annotation-free system".

-## Using QuPath to generate the data
+## Using QuPath to generate the WSI images and cellular features

 We use the QuPath(0.2.0-m8) [Link](https://qupath.github.io/) to generate the WSI images and cellular features for training and validation.